Our commitment to Sustainability

 Thriving Forests

 “Leave the forest in better condition than when you found it” was the instruction provided to our forester by the ownership of our company.
-As an owner of forestland, we have the responsibility of ensuring our forests thrive for the future.
+As an owner of forestland, we have the responsibility of ensuring our forests thrive for the generations to come.
 Originally a lumber company, today Bragg Lumber is our affiliate that manages our wild blueberry land, carrot fields, and forestland.
-While only a small percentage of our forestland is for timber, the majority of this land is for future generations to have and enjoy, all the while limiting climate change by sequestering and storing carbon.
 Our forester employs improved forest management practices to manage our forestland, such as thinning dense forests to limit competition, reforesting abandoned agricultural land and areas damaged by natural events such as wind or pests, and protecting areas of interest such as old growth forests, wetlands, streams and more.
-Our objective is to manage our forests in a way to maintain ecological integrity and allow them to thrive so that they can do what forests do best: effectively sequester and store carbon to help limit the effects of climate change.
+Our objective is to continue managing our forests while using these practices to maintain ecological integrity and allow them to thrive so that they can do what forests do best: effectively sequester and store carbon to help limit the effects of climate change.

 Facilities

-Over the years, we have implemented various initiatives to reduce our environmental impact and we continue to work towards improving the sustainability of our operations every day.
+Over the years, we have implemented various initiatives to reduce our environmental impact and we continue to work towards the sustainability of our operations every day.
 Our efforts have helped us achieve the TRUE facility Zero Waste certification, and reduce our greenhouse gas emissions and water consumption.
-We assess resource efficiency as part of our projects with the goal of improving our environmental performance.
-From 2017 to 2021, the Oxford Food Group reduced its overall greenhouse gas emissions by 20% through energy efficiency projects.
-More recently, we implemented an energy efficiency project at our Oxford site that will inherently reduce our annual greenhouse gas emissions by 2,000 tonnes!
-As a large industrial user of electricity operating in regions with high carbon intensities per kWh, we are proud of our reductions thus far and continually investigate opportunities to reduce our energy consumption and explore renewable energy avenues.
-To improve water management, we have reduced our annual water consumption by 13 million gallons at our Oxford Frozen Foods site through various initiatives which include installing automated valves, reusing water or recirculating water within our processes, eliminating water use where possible, repairing product leaks and raising awareness to the importance of reducing our water consumption.
+We assess resource efficiency as part of our projects with the intent of improving our environmental performance.
+From 2017 to 2024, the Oxford Food Group reduced its absolute scope 1 & 2 greenhouse gas emissions by 30% through energy efficiency projects.
+From 2023-2025, we implemented energy efficiency projects at our Oxford site that reduced our annual natural gas consumption by 51%.
+To improve water management, we have reduced our annual water consumption from 2022 to 2023 by 17 million gallons at our Oxford, Nova Scotia site by investing in new processing equipment and through various initiatives such as installing automated valves, reusing water or recirculating water within our processes, eliminating water use where possible, repairing product leaks and raising awareness to the importance of reducing our water consumption.
 Responsible waste management is another branch of sustainability that we have been prioritizing for a long time due to the high volume of waste produced in the food processing industry.
-In February 2022, Oxford Frozen Foods achieved the TRUE Platinum certification!
+In February 2022, our Oxford, Nova Scotia manufacturing site achieved the TRUE Platinum certification!
 We are the first TRUE certified Zero Waste facility in Atlantic Canada and the first TRUE Platinum certified facility in Canada.
 Our robust waste diversion programs, efforts and policies enabled us to earn the highest Zero Waste certification level within the TRUE program.
-Though Oxford Frozen Foods is a certified Zero Waste facility, our efforts do not stop here.
-We will continue to grow our waste diversion and reduction initiatives by continually investigating new recycling programs and reducing our generation of recyclable and non-recyclables waste.
+Though this location is a certified Zero Waste facility, our efforts do not stop here.
+We are committed to growing our waste diversion and reduction initiatives by continually investigating new recycling programs and reducing our generation of recyclable and non-recyclables waste.
 Visit https://true.gbci.org/oxford-frozen-foods to see our Zero Waste project profile.
-Oxford Frozen Foods is thrilled to share some electrifying news that is not just about saving energy, but also about powering our commitment to sustainability.
-Our company is embarking on an exciting journey towards a greener future with the launch of our new 5 MW behind-the-meter PV solar project!
-What does this mean for us?
-It means we are taking a giant leap towards reducing our carbon footprint and embracing renewable energy at its best.
-This project will harness the power of the sun right here on our premises, generating clean, renewable energy to power our operations.
-By tapping into solar power, we are not just reducing our reliance on fossil fuels, but also demonstrating our dedication to environmental stewardship.
-Preliminary work has already begun on 20-acres of land at Oxford Frozen Foods in order to have the solar farm operational by December 2024.
-This is one of many steps taken to decarbonize our operation, and it certainly will not be the last!
+In 2025, our Oxford, Nova scotia site commissioned a 5 MW behind-the-meter PV solar project to support company decarbonization efforts.
+As a result, our scope 2 (electricity) greenhouse gas emissions are expected to decrease by 12% in the project’s first year of operation.
+In addition to reducing our greenhouse gas emissions, we have also dedicated the 20-acre solar array as a pollinator site.
+The area was planted with a carefully selected seed mix to optimize nectar production and support biodiversity, such as bees and other beneficial insects.

 TRUE is a zero waste certification program administered by the Green Business Certification Inc. to assess how well businesses reduce waste and maximize resource efficiency.
 Visit true.gbci.org to learn more about the zero waste program.